About Me

 If you're confused as to which herb to use with what food, which herbs you can grow indoors or out, is it peppermint or spearmint you use in cooking or numerous other questions, I can help you.

-Let me introduce myself - my name is Liz Alderson, I live in Chatham, Kent, UK and I've been editor of this site since 2005.
-I have a YouTube channel (Herb Guide TV) where I answer some of the questions that are sent in to me, by demonstrating how to make basic herbal remedies, herbal cosmetics, household cleaning products and how to grow and cook with herbs.
+I have a YouTube channel (Herb Guide TV) where I answer some of the questions that are sent in to me, by demonstrating how to make basic herbal remedies, herbal cosmetics, natural household cleaning products and how to grow and cook with herbs.

 Update 4th July 2020 - I have just heard that I've passed my Herbal Medicine exams for the first year.
-Don't know the mark yet, but it's a pass!!!
-Anatomy and Physiology results awaited. :-) Update - I got 91% in my Anatomy and Physiology and 92% in my Herbal Medicine :-) I am so happy to have got through that.
+Don't know the mark yet, but it's a pass!!! results awaited. :-) Update - I got 91% in my Anatomy and Physiology and 92% in my Herbal Medicine :-) I am so happy to have got through that.

 I'd love to be able to tell a tale of how I learned about herbs at my grandmother's knee, but sadly, I didn't, so I can't.
 However, I did get a love for cookery, crafts and making things from her, she was so talented, so maybe she did set me on my way.